gene-git/wg_tool/README.rst

 creates 2 users. *bob* gets 3 profiles : phone, desk and ipad while *jane* gets 2 profiles: phone and laptop.

-If you don't provide a profile name, the default profile *main* will be used.
+If you don't provide a profile name, the default profile name is *main*.

 At this point you should now have server config supporting these 5 user profiles and the corresponding wireguard QR codes and .conf files under wg-configs/users